 Our pride and joy is the Center of Recreational Excellence, or CORE.
 This is a community gathering place with health and wellness facilities, a state-of-the-art swimming facility for recreational and competitive aquatics, and a gym with an indoor walking path.
 It’s open to visitors as well as residents.
 Any visitor will love spending time there.

 So much of Hobbs’ history is about ranching and farming and cowboys.
-The Western Heritage Museum and Lea County Cowboy Hall of Fame is a fun place to see all kinds of items from some of the settlers of the city.
-Kids and anyone who is interested in cowboys will love seeing the trophies, saddles, buckles and more.
+The Western Heritage Museum and Lea County Cowboy Hall of Fame is a fun place to witness the historical artifacts of this city’s original settlers.
+Kids and anyone who is interested in cowboys will find value in seeing the many trophies, saddles, buckles and more.

 Sports are really big here, and everyone turns out to watch Hobbs play Roswell in baseball.
 The energy is unbelievable!
 Like most small towns, we love our high school football.
 What many locals and visitors like is the Zia Park and Casino, especially for the quarter horse and thoroughbred racing.
 You don’t need to gamble.
 The nightlife there is fun, with karaoke and live music.